pSyqidyllik/Data-Science/Exercises/Forecasting with Linear Regression/readme.md

 ### -A set of exercises that I have answered as to represent my skills in data science using Python with SciKit-learn such as:
-- Knowing the feature with apparent correlation from Seaborn Pairplot.
+- Knowing the feature of a data set with apparent correlation from Seaborn Pairplot.
   - ![](images/show1.png)
 - Training a model like Linear Regression, with given data set.
   - ![](images/show2.png)